dai-shi/reactive-react-redux/README.md

 The official React bindings for Redux is `react-redux`.
-While its `connect` is fine tuned for performance, writing a proper `mapStateToProps` function is sometimes difficult for beginners.
+While its `connect` is fine tuned for performance, writing a proper `mapStateToProps` function is sometimes difficult, and improper `mapStateToProps` can easily lead performance issues.
 This library eliminates writing `mapStateToProps` at all.

 ## How it works